Understanding Functional Freeze: Signs, Causes, and How to Heal

 Smell an essential oil or calming lotion

-Drink peppermint tea
+Drink something warm like peppermint or chamomile tea

-Try yin yoga or light stretching
+Try yin yoga or gentle stretching

-Draw, paint, or engage your senses creatively
+Draw, paint, or or do something that engages your senses creatively

 Stand on one foot and balance